ArjunCodess/NGTA/README.md

 ### Interpretation

 The main empirical effect is a **small ranking improvement** over the baseline transformer: AUC rises from `0.9873` to `0.9891`, while thresholded predictions on this held-out split remain the same.
 Adding the flat-confidence control makes the interpretation sharper: the flat-confidence and NARS-gated variants have the same AUC on this split, so the variance-to-confidence mapping does not produce an additional ranking lift beyond generic attention reweighting here.
+What the variance-based gate does add is a small calibration advantage over flat-confidence gating, as seen in the Brier score and ECE columns.
 The important contribution is therefore a more explicit uncertainty representation, with a slight Brier/ECE advantage for the variance-based NARS gate over the flat-confidence control.

 The bootstrap intervals also matter for interpretation.
 The baseline interval (`0.9590` to `1.0000`) and the NARS-gated interval (`0.9637` to `1.0000`) **do overlap**, so this run should be described as showing an observed improvement, but not a clearly separated one by the bootstrap-CI check.
 In other words, the result is promising but still uncertain on a `48`-case test set.